-Analysis | ‘Do as I say not as I do’: Trump’s past tax rhetoric is cast in a whole new light
+Analysis | ‘Do as I say not as I do’: Blockbuster NYT report casts new light on Trump’s tax rhetoric

 “They’re making a fortune,” he said in 2011, adding that “they give you odds, they give you this, they give you all sorts of things, because they’re not paying taxes.
 So, what’s happened with the Indian reservations is absolutely unbelievable.”

-The same year, Trump decried the number of regular Americans who pay no taxes.
+The same year, Trump decried the number of Americans who pay no taxes.

 “The system and the model is broken,” Trump said.
 “It didn’t used to be broken years ago.
 Everybody went out and they worked.
 And they — you look at 50 percent of the people aren’t paying taxes.
 And it’s an amazing statistic.
 But tremendous number of people aren’t paying any taxes.”